 To add a user as an IBM Cloud account administrator:

-- Follow the steps to add a non-administrative user, except change these settings in the Services section:
+- Follow the steps to add a non-administrative user, except change these settings for an individual user's roles:

-- From the Platform access list, select Administrator.
+- In the Service access section, select Manager.

-- From the Service access list, select Manager.
+- In the Platform access section, select Administrator.

-- Next, add account management permissions.
-Click the user’s name, then Access Policies.
+- After the user joins the account, add account management permissions.
+Click the user's name, then Access > Assign access under Access policies.

-- From the Services list, select All Account Management Services.
+- For the service to assign access to, choose All Account Management Services.

-- In the Platform access section, select Administrator and click Assign.
+- Next, in the Platform access section, select Administrator and click Add.

 - Click Assign.